jankotek/mapdb-site/doc/internals.rst

 index value                     single 8-byte number from index file.
 Usually contains record offset in physical file.

-recid                           record identificator, an unique 8-byte long number which identifies record.
+recid                           record identificator, a unique 8-byte long number which identifies record.
                                 Recid is offset in index file.
 After record is deleted, its recid may be reused for newly inserted record.

 record                          atomical value stored in storage (Engine) identified by record identifier (recid).
                                 In collections Record corresponds to tree nodes.
-In Maps record mey not correspond to Key->Value pair, as multiple keys may be stored inside single node.
+In Maps record may not correspond to Key->Value pair, as multiple keys may be stored inside single node.

 physical file                   Contains record binary data